Justyn-M/Justyn-M/README.md

 ### Hi, I'm Justyn👋🧑🏾‍💻,
 ## I am...

-- 📖 An Information Technology student at Curtin University
+- 🎓 An Information Technology graduate from Curtin University.
-- 🎓 Expecting to finish my Information Technology degree by June 2025 (finishing 1 last unit)
-- 💼 Currently undertaking a work placement as a Full Stack developer in Curtin's Bentley Campus.
+- 💼 A fullstack developer.
 - 🤔 Interested in Artificial Intelligence
-- 👀 Looking for work related to my field of study
+- 👀 Looking for work

 ### 🛠️ Languages & Tools